2 - Terrain Generator and Image Segmentation

 - Leave all other values at their default and click OK to close the dialog.

-- Select Height Above Surface and put in a height of 3 m.
+- Select Height Above Surface and input a height of 3 m.

-- Click Add Points on Viewport and draw the seeder line by tracing along the mountain ridge.
+- Click Add Points on Viewport and draw the line seeder by left-clicking along the mountain ridge.

-- Click Done once you’re done drawing the line.
+- Click Done once done drawing the line seeder.

 - Click OK to close the dialog.

-If you want to use the exact values for this model, navigate to and open the provided Tutorial 02 Line Seeder.txt file in the Tutorials folder.
-Alternatively, you can save the .txt file by right-clicking the link and selecting Save Link As.
-To import values for a line seeder, first draw a polyline by selecting Geometry > Draw Polyline, and then import the provided txt file in the Edit table option.
-Select the Polyline and then convert it into a line seeder by selecting Seeder > Add Line Seeder from Polyline.
+For exact coordinates of the line seeder used in this model, open the provided Tutorial 02 Line Seeder.txt file in the Tutorials folder.
+Alternatively, the .txt file can be saved by right-clicking the link and selecting Save Link As.
+To import values for a line seeder, first draw a polyline by selecting Geometry > Draw Polyline, and then import the provided .txt file in the Edit Table option.
+Select the Polyline entity in the Visibility Tree and then convert it into a line seeder by selecting Seeder > Add Line Seeder from Polyline.

 4.0 Compute